kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 For an agent, that is extremely valuable.

-## Compile-Time Dependency Injection Turns Architecture Into Compiler Input
+## Compile-Time Dependency Injection Turns Architecture Into Compiler Input { #compile-time-di }

 Dependency injection is often one of the hardest parts of a framework for an agent to reconstruct.